 Breakeven Analysis

 Under Perfect Competition

-Consider the following demand and average and marginal cost curves for the firm under conditions of perfect competition:
+Consider the following demand and average and marginal cost curves for a firm under conditions of perfect competition:

-The company maximizes its profit by producing at an output level of \(Q^\ast\), where the price matches the short-run marginal cost (SMC) and the SMC is increasing.
-However, at a different output, denoted as Q’, even though the price is equivalent to the SMC, the SMC has not yet started to increase but is still decreasing.
-Hence, this cannot be a point where profit is maximized.
+The company maximizes its profit by producing at an output level of Q∗, where the price equals the short-run marginal cost (SMC) curve and the SMC is rising.
+Note that at a different output level, Q’, even though the price is equivalent to the SMC, the SMC is falling, discrediting Q’ from being the company’s point of profit maximation.

-If the market price were to increase, the company’s demand and marginal revenue (MR) curve would shift upwards, leading the firm to determine a new optimal production output greater than \(Q^\ast\).
-On the contrary, if the market price decreased, the demand and MR curve would move downward, setting a decreased profit–maximizing output.
+If the market price were to increase, the company’s demand and marginal revenue (MR) curve would shift upwards, creating a new profit maximization point to the right of Q∗.
+On the contrary, if the market price were to decrease, the demand and MR curve would move downward, creating a new profit maximization point to the left of Q∗.As shown in the image, this company is realizing positive economic profits since the market price is greater than the average total cost (ATC) when producing at Q∗.

 Under Imperfect Competition

-Consider the following demand and average and marginal cost curves for the firm under imperfect competition (monopolist) conditions.
+Consider the following demand and average and marginal cost curves for a firm under imperfect competition (monopolist) conditions.

+Despite the Marginal Revenue and demand curves for firms facing imperfect competition being different, the profit-maximizing rule is the same.
 The marginal revenue (MR) and demand curves for a monopolist are not the same.
-However, the rule for maximizing profits remains consistent: Identify the quantity (Q) where short-term marginal cost (SMC) equals MR, which in this instance is at \(Q^\ast\).
+However, the rule for maximizing profits remains consistent: Identify the quantity (Q) where short-term marginal cost (SMC) equals MR, which in this instance is at Q∗.
+The optimal price to charge is then given by the company’s demand curve at P*.

+Breakeven Analysis